 This book will speak your language if you struggle with depression.
 Some say it may be too dark for those who are currently depressed but I’ve always felt like the more real and raw something is, the more it comforts me.
+Is that weird?
+I just want the truth; no sugarcoating.
 It might be hard to get through and I might “break” a little at times, but ultimately I’m better for it – kind of like a tough therapy session.
-I feel like somebody else out there really understands the pain with being depressed.
+Reading things like this really show me that somebody else out there really understands the pain associated with depression.
+It is not something you can get over and it is not just sadness.
+If both of those were true depression wouldn’t even exist, but it does and it’s everywhere.

 This is just a bonus that everyone should read to help them understand themselves and their relationships with other people.